AIO Home Services

 DIY monitoring is not recommended due to the risks involved.
 Only trained professionals should handle asbestos sampling and testing.

-What is the Safe level of Asbestos Exposure?
+What is the Safe Level of Asbestos Exposure?

 According to OSHA, the permissible exposure limit (PEL) is 0.1 fibers per cubic centimeter of air over an 8-hour work shift.